What Is Vermont Health Connect?

 - Small businesses in Vermont that provide coverage for their employees

-In 2014, many Vermonters will be eligible for tax credits and other forms of financial assistance to help pay for the cost of health care.
+Many Vermonters will be eligible for tax credits and other forms of financial assistance to help pay for the cost of health care.

-Starting in 2014, small businesses with 50 or fewer employees will be able to use Vermont Health Connect to find coverage for their employees.
+Small businesses with 50 or fewer employees will be able to use Vermont Health Connect to find coverage for their employees.
 In 2016, small businesses with 100 or fewer employees will be able to offer coverage for their employees through Vermont Health Connect.

-If you want to meet with someone to help explain Vermont Health Connect, its options and how to choose a plan through the website there is help.
+If you want to meet with someone to help explain Vermont Health Connect, its options and how to choose a plan through the website, there is help.
 In every community there are organizations that have staff that have been trained as Navigators.
 A Navigator can sit down with you; explain the different health plans, and what state financial support you qualify for.
 Here are a list and phone numbers of the organizations in Rutland County that have Navigators:

 - Rutland Community Health Center: 802.773.3386